 Likewise, you can (and should!) tailor the UGC on the page to the specific audience or product featured in the ad.
 This personalization provides reliability and trustworthiness that you can’t achieve with just generic UGC and generic reviews.
-It’s 2022, and representation matters more than ever.
+Today, representation matters more than ever.
 People want to see people who look like them in your ads and on your landing page.

 5. Landing page wins tend to last longer than ad wins

 You shouldn’t just test your ads.
 You should also test your landing pages.
 Test big ideas and iterations, just as you would with your on-platform ad creative, in order to find wins.
 We’ve found that after testing a few different landing pages and finding wins, those wins last much longer than ad wins.
 A landing page might be successful for 4-5 months, whereas in-platform ad creative quickly fatigues out and is successful for a much more limited time.

 This is reassurance that, while you’ll have to create new ad creative pretty often, you can continue to reap the benefits of strong landing page performance when launching new ads.

 Landing pages increase conversion rate and decrease CPA